Active Learning of A Crystal Plasticity Flow Rule From Discrete Dislocation Dynamics Simulations: Results and Discussion

 \subsection{Discrete dislocation dynamics simulations}

-Evolution of a typical DDD simulation is illustrated in Fig.~\ref{fig_ddqt_6d512bca} at three stages: (a) instantiation of 1 $\mu$m radius shear loops and prismatic loops as described in section~\ref{sec2DDD}, (b) evolution until reaching 0.2\% strain, and (c) final higher density configuration.
-These images correspond to the simulation displayed in Fig.~\ref{fig_example_simulations}a.
+Evolution of a typical DDD simulation is illustrated in Fig.~\ref{fig_ddqt_6d512bca} at three stages: (a) instantiation of 1 $\mu$m radius shear loops and prismatic loops as described in section~\ref{sec2DDD}, (b) evolution until a slip system reaches 0.2\% strain difference from its initial state, and (c) final higher density configuration.
+These images correspond to the simulation measurements displayed in Fig.~\ref{fig_example_simulations}a.

 The prominence of rising densities is a consequence of our use of periodic boundaries.
-In a DDD convention in which plastic distortion of a shear loop resolved on its own slip system is always negative, applying a positive resolved shear stress $\tau_{\text{rss}}$ causes loops within that slip system to shrink, contributing positively to the strain rate, while a negative $\tau_{\text{rss}}$ will cause them to grow and contribute negatively to the slip system's strain rate.
+In a DDD convention in which plastic distortion of a shear loop resolved on its own slip system is always negative, applying a positive resolved shear stress $\tau_{\text{rss}}$ causes loops within that slip system to shrink, contributing positively to the strain rate, while a negative $\tau_{\text{rss}}$ will cause dislocation loops to grow and contribute negatively to the slip system's strain rate.
 Thus the dislocation loops which contribute positively to strain rates are short-lived, shrinking until their inevitable self annihilation and often do not persist far beyond the 0.2\% strain threshold.
-For this reason the data sets produced by our simulations are sparse in the regions of positive strain rates.
-Fig.~\ref{fig_example_simulations}c demonstrates an occasional example counter to this trend, in which the applied load and configuration led to a slow shrinking of the majority of dislocation loops.
+For this reason data from slip systems having primarily positive strain rates are not anticipated to be of imperative value to CP simulations, and the data sets produced by our simulations are acceptably sparse in the regions of positive strain rates.
+Fig.~\ref{fig_example_simulations}c demonstrates an occasional example counter to this trend, in which the applied load and configuration led to a slow shrinking of the majority of dislocation loops, specifically those on slip systems numbered 2 and 3, while the dislocation density on slip system 1 appears to have been stabilized under the load.